directangular/k8s-lock-action/README.md

 ## `lock_name`

 Required.
-Must be unique across the repository where this action is used.
+Must be unique across the repository where this action is used (otherwise unrelated actions might block each other).

 ## `kube_context`